 Waxed Canvas – 10.10 oz Army Duck | Red 58/60″

-Fabric Features: water repellency, mildew resistant,rugged, long lasting, strong
+Fabric Features: water repellent, mildew resistant,rugged, long lasting, strong and highly durable

-Uses: tarps, backpacks, saddle bags, luggage, adventure packs and other outdoor gear
+Uses: tarps, backpacks, saddle bags, luggage, tote bags, messenger bags, adventure packs and other outdoor gear

 Width (inches): 58|60